anebz/cloud/Certifications/aws_machine_learning_specialty.md

 ---

 * With lifecycle configuration, you can automate initial installation of libraries when creating a notebook
 * Spot instances can be used for training: it saves a lot of money but increases training time.
-Uses EC2, they checkpoint to S3 so training can resume in case the instance gets interrupted.
+Uses EC2, they checkpoint to S3 so training can resume in case the instance gets interrupted
+* Spot instances can be used to process anticipated traffic surges in the cheapest way when using EMR cluster.
+Use it for Spark task nodes only.
+Not for master and core nodes
+* For training instances: accelerated computing instances come with GPUs
+* Horovod: **distributed** DL framework for Tensorflow, keras, when we need several GPUs.
+Spark doesn't work with distributed training

+---

+Instance types:

+* M4, M5: for CPU
+* P3: for GPU

 ### Data input